-- · Above all, artistic excellence and potential to benefit from a residency; - · A central role for dance artists living with SCI (only applicable for the Craig H. Neilsen Foundation application); - A commitment to justice, equity, and inclusion.
+- Above all, artistic excellence and potential to benefit from a residency; - A central role for dance artists living with SCI;

+• A commitment to justice, equity, and inclusion.
 The review panel will consider the role that historically marginalized groups-including disabled, African, Latina/o/x, Asian, Arab, and Native American (ALAANA), and immigrant artists-play within the applicant pool and wider dance field.
-For information on Dance/NYC's values and commitments on justice, equity, and inclusion, please visit Dance.NYC/equity/values; and - Diversity of participant types and perspectives.
+For information on Dance/NYC's values and commitments on justice, equity, and inclusion, please visit Dance.NYC/equity/values; and

+• Diversity of participant types and perspectives.